 For serving (optional): Chopped parsley, chives or scallions, extra shredded cheese, sour cream, crumbled cooked bacon, hot sauce

-In a large heavy-bottomed pot (like a Dutch oven), melt the butter over medium heat.
+1Melt the butter over medium heat in a large, heavy-bottomed pot (like a Dutch oven).
 When the butter is melted, stir in the onions, carrots, and celery.
-Cook, stirring occasionally until they begin to soften; 5 to 6 minutes.
+Cook, stirring occasionally, until they begin to soften; 5 to 6 minutes.

 Adam and Joanne's Tips